merecmoney/DistributedDataBases/README.md

 ## Practices of Relational Distributed DataBases Course

-In this course, the following concepts were learned:
+In this course, the following concepts were learned with the practices:

 - Create database links.
 - Implement Local Mapping Transparency.